plone/plone.app.mosaic/README.rst

 Concepts
 --------

 Mosaic, Blocks_ and Tiles_ provide a simple, yet powerful way to manage the pages on your Plone website.
 At their core, they rely on semantic HTML and resources with valid, publishable URLs.

 **Mosaic Editor** editor is a visual editor for pages rendered using Blocks.
 It relies on a grid system to place tiles onto a page in an intuitive, WYSIWYG, drag-and-drop manner.
 Using Mosaic Editor, it is easy to compose pages with complex, balanced and visually appealing layouts.

 Currently, the Mosaic Editor is activated, when any content with *Mosaic layout* view active is being edited.
 (Mosaic layout is available for any content with *Layout support* behavior enabled.)

 **Blocks** is a rendering algorithm based on HTML markup conventions.
-A page managed by Mosaic Editor is stored as a simple HTML document representing the actual content of that page as a standalone, publishable resource devoid of any site layout content (e.g. global navigation elements).
+A page managed by Mosaic Editor is stored as a simple HTML document.
+It is representing the actual content of that page as a standalone, publishable resource devoid of any site layout content (e.g. global navigation elements).
 This is referred to as *content layout*.

 **Tiles** represent the dynamic portions of a page.
 At its most basic level, a tile is simply an HTML document with a publishable URL.

 In practice, tiles are usually implemented as browser views deriving from the ``Tile`` base class and registered with the ``<plone:tile />`` ZCML directive.
 This allows tiles to have some basic metadata and automatically generated edit forms for any configurable aspects, which Mosaic will expose to users.
 See `plone.tiles`_ for examples.

 When work with tiles in Mosaic Editor, there are three types of tiles:

 Text tiles
     Static HTML markup (WYSIWYG-edited text) placed into the content or site layout.
     Strictly speaking, text tiles are not tiles in that they do not involve any tile fetching or merging - instead they are stored as part of the page or site layout.
     To the user, however, a text tile can be moved around and managed like any other.

 Field tiles
     Render the value of a metadata field such as the title or description.
     The values of field tiles may be edited in-place in the page, but the value is stored in the underlying field and can be indexed in the catalog, used for navigation and so on.
     In practice, a field tile is an instance of the special tile ``plone.app.standardtiles.fields`` with the field name passed as a parameter.

 App tiles
     Any other type of dynamic tile.
 Examples may include a folder listing, a media player, a poll or pretty much anything else you can think of.

 ..  _Blocks: https://pypi.python.org/pypi/plone.app.blocks
 ..  _Tiles: https://pypi.python.org/pypi/plone.app.tiles